programacion-deduccion-tipo-por-contexto

-Type inference by context is a modern feature of several programming languages that allows compilers or interpreters to automatically infer the type of a variable based on the context in which it is declared.
+Type deduction by context is a modern feature of several programming languages that allows compilers or interpreters to automatically infer the type of a variable based on the context in which it is declared.

 However, as programming languages evolve, mechanisms have also emerged that seek to simplify the verbosity of typed languages, without sacrificing the safety and robustness that typing provides.

-, respectively, to indicate to the compiler that we want it to infer the type of the variable during compilation.
+Thus, languages like C# and C++ use the reserved words var or auto, respectively, to tell the compiler that we want it to deduce the variable’s type during compilation.

-In fact, “untyped” languages are internally typed.
+In fact, “untyped” languages internally are typed.
 They simply make very intensive use of these mechanisms.

-Examples of type inference in different languages
+Examples of type deduction in different languages

 var number = 42; // The compiler infers that 'number' is of type int